Dead245/Dead245/README.md

 Hi!
 My name is Colton and I am a software programmer, enjoying making new systems and modifications.<br> I've been **creating different programs since 2017**, and have been **using GitHub since mid 2022**.

-- *Currently looking for a career in software development, and trying to expand my knowledge*
+- *Currently looking for a career in software development/engineering, and trying to expand my knowledge*

 ## Technical Experience
 <p align="center">